How I Can Help

 Many individuals will immediately resonate with being highly sensitive, but may not fully understand the meaning or impact of this trait on overall wellness.
 You might have grown up hearing that you are "too sensitive", or have always had a vague sense that you were different or misunderstood.
 Perhaps you have noticed that you feel both positive and negative emotions more intensely, or need more time to observe or think about things before acting.
 You probably have also noticed that you can become overwhelmed when exposed to too much stimulus, and that you often need more down time or time alone than others you know.
 Thankfully, researcher and psychologist Elaine Aron, has begun to shed more light on what has historically been a poorly understood and mislabelled trait.

 Studies have shown that approximately 20% of both men and women across all cultures possess this genetic temperament trait, and that this innate sensitivity is also found in over 100 animal species.
 The trait expresses itself through an increased awareness of the subtleties of stimulus, and a brain and nervous system that process information at more depth than those who do not possess the trait.
-We now know that highly sensitive individuals can be especially vulnerable to the effects of a troubled childhood, resulting in higher levels of depression, anxiety and struggles with self-esteem.
+Due to these genetic differences, highly sensitive individuals can be especially vulnerable to the effects of a troubled childhood, resulting in higher levels of depression, anxiety and struggles with self-esteem.
 Research clearly validates what highly sensitive individuals have been experiencing all along, that indeed they are different, thus requiring a better understanding of the unique gifts, and challenges that arise because of this.

 All of us experience worries and fear at times, and often that fear can serve us in a positive way, signalling to us potential dangers so that we can avoid the negative consequences of those threats.
 We have all had moments where we are thankful we listened to that inner alert.
 But anxiety can become problematic when it begins to impact your ability to function day to day, or stops you from being able to make decisions or take risks for your own behalf.
 It can also make it difficult to trust your own instincts, and often leads to missed opportunities or regrets at goals left incomplete.